Topology of leaves for minimal laminations by hyperbolic surfaces: Illustrative examples

 \subsection{Combining both examples and some comments on cylinders}

-It can be noticed from the proof of Theorem \ref{t.finitecovering} below that it is possible to adapt the relative residual finiteness in order to consider a tower of regular coverings $\mathbb{T}= \{ p_n : \Sigma_{n+1} \to \Sigma_n \}$ so that:
+It can be noticed from the proof of Theorem \ref{t.finitecovering} below that it is possible to adapt the relative residual finiteness in order to consider a tower of coverings $\mathbb{T}= \{ p_n : \Sigma_{n+1} \to \Sigma_n \}$ so that:

-\begin{itemize} \item Each $\Sigma_n = S_n \cup X_n$ where $S_n$ and $X_n$ are sub-surfaces with geodesic boundary. \item The surface $S_n$ is connected, with genus $n$ and one boundary component and admits a $(1:1$) covering into a subsurface of $S_{n+1}$. \item The surface $X_n$ has the property that it contains a unique simple closed geodesic $\alpha_n$ which has length smaller than $1$ but every other primitive closed geodesic of length smaller than $n$ has to be homotopic to either the boundary of $X_n$ or to $\alpha_n$ (we could say that the \emph{second internal systole} grows to infinity). \item The distance between $\partial S_n$ and $\alpha_n$ goes to infinity with $n$. \end{itemize}
+\begin{itemize} \item Each $\Sigma_n = S_n \cup X_n$ where $S_n$ and $X_n$ are subsurfaces with geodesic boundary and disjoint interiors. \item The surface $S_n$ is connected, with genus $n$ and one boundary component and admits a $(1:1$)-lift into a subsurface $S_n^\ast\subset S_{n+1}$. \item The surface $X_n$ has the property that it contains a unique simple closed geodesic $\alpha_n$ which has length smaller than $1$ but every other primitive closed geodesic of length smaller than $n$ has to be homotopic to either the boundary of $X_n$ or to $\alpha_n$ (we could say that the \emph{second internal systole} grows to infinity). \item The distance between $\partial S_n$ and $\alpha_n$ goes to infinity with $n$. \end{itemize}

 Notice in particular that $p_n$ must map $\alpha_{n+1}$ as a (1:1) covering of $\alpha_n$ for sufficiently large $n$.
-This will imply that the leaf corresponding to the lifts of $\alpha_n$ will be an annulus, the leaf corresponding to points which remain at bounded distance from the surfaces $S_n$ will be a Loch-Ness monster and the rest of the leaves have to be disks.
+As in the previous examples, this construction will produce a leaf homeomorphic to a Loch-Ness monster corresponding to the sequence of subsurfaces $S_n$, and a leaf homeomorphic to an annulus corresponding to the sequence $\alpha_n$.
+Moreover, it can be shown that any other leaf is homeomorphic to a disk (this follows again from Lemma \ref{l:discs}).

 In what follows we will extend this constructions in order to be able to produce several different possible laminations.
-As this example shows, the production of cylinders in the lamination is a bit different from the construction of the Loch-Ness monster as one requires the construction of surfaces in the coverings, and cylinders are detected by closed geodesics with large collar neighborhoods.
+As this example shows, the production of cylinders in the lamination is a bit different from the construction of the Loch-Ness monster as one requires the construction of surfaces in the coverings, and cylinders are detected by closed geodesics with large collar neighbourhoods.
 It turns out that a procedure similar to the one used to construct the Loch-Ness monster works for \emph{every} other surface (except the cylinder).
 It is possible to find a more cumbersome formalism that includes cylinders, but in order to simplify the presentation, we will ignore cylinder leaves and leave the construction of laminations which also have cylinder leaves to the reader.